Action Verbs

 operation = DeleteOperation(new_state.get_binding(x_what_binding.variable.name).value[0])

 Doing things in this more roundabout way solves two problems.
 Recall that the solver builds a list of all solutions (conceptually) and then groups them into solution groups.
 We don’t want files actually being deleted during this phase because some of the solutions might not be used!
 Furthermore, each solution in a group will only have a subset of the files deleted.
-Using operations allows us to both delay state changes as well as apply them to a single state which can represent the “new state of the world” once we know what to do.
+Using operations allows us to both delay state changes as well as apply them all to a single state which can represent the “new state of the world” once we know what to do.

 Now we can write the basic implementation of “delete”: